dagerikhl/ddsg-docs/README.md

-# ddsg-docs
+# Data-driven Security Game (DdSG) Documentation

-Data-driven Security Game - Documentation
+Documentation and documents about DdSG open to the public.